Something's Always Wrong: Background

 'Something's Always Wrong' is an amalgam of a whole bunch of relational observations.
 Todd had that music and the only line he had was, 'Something has gone wrong.'
 And I kind of lifted that and switched it.
 As a person who struggles a lot with depression and negative ideation, for me that's the state I'm always swimming upstream against: that feeling that something's wrong.
 It's usually based on a true story, but it's almost never the whole story.

 Chart performance

-"Something's Always Wrong" was a hit, although not to the extent of "Fall Down."
-The single peaked at number nine on the US Billboard Modern Rock Tracks chart.
-The single also peaked at number 41 on the Billboard Hot 100 and number 15 on the Canadian RPM Top Singles chart.
-The single helped to make Dulcinea Toad the Wet Sprocket's first top-forty album on the Billboard 200.
+"Something's Always Wrong" peaked at number nine on the US Billboard Modern Rock Tracks chart.
+The single also peaked at number 41 on the Billboard Hot 100 and number 15 on the Canadian RPM 100 Hit Tracks chart.